vendia/blog/posts/2021-02-02-series-a-announcement.md

   - Shruthi Rao
 ---

-We’re excited to announce that Vendia has raised a $15.5M Series A round, led by Canvas Ventures with participation from BMW i Ventures, Sorenson Ventures, and our existing seed investors, including Neotribe Ventures, Correlation Ventures, WestWave Capital, Hummer Winblad Venture Partners, Firebolt Ventures,
+We're excited to announce that Vendia has raised a $15.5M Series A round, led by Canvas Ventures with participation from BMW i Ventures, Sorenson Ventures, and our existing seed investors, including Neotribe Ventures, Correlation Ventures, WestWave Capital, Hummer Winblad Venture Partners, Firebolt Ventures,